 All students wishing to complete the identity sub-field are required to take 2 courses from the 3 core courses offered on a rotating basis within the department.
 At least one of the 3 courses will be offered each academic year.
 These include 2 established courses (PS281 Kaplan and PS 263 Lien) and 1 new course (PS594 Migration Bruhn).
 The following faculty from within the identity group - Kaplan, Ahuja, Bruhn and Lien- will be responsible for the core courses.

 Three courses from which two courses must be taken:

-PS 281 Comparative Ethnic Politics
+PS 281 Comparative Ethnic Politics (Kaplan)

-PS 252 Public Opinion and Participation
+PS 252 Public Opinion and Political Participation (Smith)

-Students are also encouraged to consider relevant graduate-level courses offered by other UCSB departments such as Sociology, History, Psychology, Women's Studies, Chicano/Chicana Studies, and Black Studies.
+Students are encouraged to consider relevant graduate-level courses offered by other UCSB departments such as Sociology, History, Psychology, Women's Studies, Chicano/Chicana Studies, and Black Studies.

 Ethnic and identity conflict can include a focus on conflict in one or more of the following traditional subfields: international relations, comparative politics, and American politics.